 - In vitro, study the efficacy of interventions against ESBL E. coli.

 The One Health European Joint Program (EJP) started on 1 January 2018.
 By integrating and coordinating the research programs of institutes working in the areas of public health, animal health and food safety, a sustainable European partnership is set up.
 A number of Dutch institutes also play a role within this program.
-Both RIVM, WBVR and the partners within Netherlands Center for One Health participate in various research projects and activities aimed at knowledge integration.
+Both RIVM, WBVR and the partners within Netherlands Centre for One Health participate in various research projects and activities aimed at knowledge integration.

 PhD student interview

 After my study and internship, I started working as a heard health manager.
 There most animals received the wrong antibiotics or the wrong doses.
 This was an eyeopener and one of my major reasons to move from veterinarian practice to research; to have more influence for change in the sector.